coagulant/django-twitter-tag/README.rst

 Installation
 ------------

-Django Twitter Tag works with python 2.5-2.7.
+This app works with python 2.5-2.7, Django 1.2 and higher.

 Recommended way to install is pip::

   pip install django-twitter-tag